cncf/tag-contributor-strategy/website/content/maintainers/templates/governance-elections.md

 ### What Do I Need to Customize?

-All sections of this template will likely need to be customized, so we recommend that you reach out to [TAG Contributor Strategy] with questions about how to customize it for your CNCF project.
+All sections of this template will likely need to be customized, so we recommend that you review the [Knative Steering Committee](https://github.com/knative/community/blob/main/STEERING-COMMITTEE.md) as an example of how to customize this template.

 ### What Else Is Required?